AlKhazarof/daily-code-deploy/frontend/benefits.md

 - Submit your suggestion in the repository's Issues with the tag "domain-contest".

 ### What Does the Winner Get?
 Nothing material.
 No prizes, bonuses, or mentions.
 But if your suggestion is chosen, the project and domain will bear that exact name.
 Your idea will become part of DailyCodeDeploy's history — forever.
+Plus, as a bonus, the winner gets free premium access for one year once subscriptions launch!

 ### Why Participate?
 - **Contribution to the Common Cause**: Your suggestion could define the face of a project used by hundreds of developers.